cb-geo/mpm-doc/code/developer.md

-# CB-Geo Git Workflow
+# CB-Geo Workflow

-CB-Geo Git flow is a branch-based workflow that supports teams to develop an integrated codebase for regular deployments of features
+CB-Geo flow is a branch-based workflow that supports teams to develop an integrated codebase for regular deployments of features.
+Based on [Atlassian](https://www.atlassian.com/blog/git/simple-git-workflow-is-simple) and [GitHub Flow](https://guides.github.com/introduction/flow/) documents.

 ## 1. Checkout develop